The Dilemma of Freedom

 - If you are not sure, ask another mature believer.
 If they give you the green light, go for it.
 And, even if they give you the green light, but your conscience isn’t clear, it is ok not to do it.

 Paul was told by Jesus that he would get to Rome to testify about Jesus before Caesar.
 Two years after that promise, he was still in prison, and at the first chance to get to Rome, he made a choice and took it.
 And, you know what?
 God used that choice to accomplish his will.

 Let’s not get paralyzed by the dilemma of freedom and the weight of choice.
 There are times and things that God makes clear for us to do or avoid.
-Then, there are times and things that God gives us a choice in.
+Then, there are times and times when God gives us a choice.
 If we apply God’s Word and seek to glorify Jesus in all things, we can rest easy knowing that God will use our choices for our good and, ultimately, his glory.